 Most password managers, including LastPass and Dashlane, use powerful 256-bit AES encryption, and both password managers’ vaults are unlocked on your device only after you’ve entered your master password.

-LastPass paid users have access to the Security Dashboard, which analyzes all your stored passwords for weaknesses and whether any have been compromised in data breaches.
+If you are a paid LastPass user, you gain access to the Security Dashboard, a feature which analyzes all your stored passwords for weaknesses and whether any have been compromised in data breaches.
+Dashlane also offers a password health feature, and both have zero-knowledge architecture.

 2FA winner: LastPass | |